nesrak1/AssetsTools.NET/README.md

 # AssetsTools.NET
 A c# rewrite of the c++ AssetsTools [https://github.com/DerPopo/UABE/](https://github.com/DerPopo/UABE/)

+# Update

+AssetsTools.NET has a lot of problems, from "c++ porting" issues to bad decisions in the library.
+Over time, the library will change and probably break a bit of code but hopefully it will be worth it and make developing with the library better.

+Some things that will change are unsigned types to signed types, easier writing and modification of values, no more length fields, etc. Some of these will cause this library to be somewhat incompatible with the original library, but should mostly stay the same.

 # What it does
 The library allows reading assets files from Unity games for tools and mods.